 Beyond the turnoff for Hearst Castle and the Piedras Blancas elephant seals in San Luis Obispo County, Highway 1 begins its twisting climb up Big Sur’s cliffs.
-Major road blockages at Paul’s Slide, near the town of Lucia, and at Mud Creek have led to the closure of the highway beyond Ragged Point Inn and Resort, a major hub for southern Big Sur about 16 miles north of Hearst Castle.
+Major road blockages at Mud Creek have led to the closure of the highway after Salmon Creek, which is just beyond Ragged Point Inn and Resort, a major hub for southern Big Sur about 16 miles north of Hearst Castle.

 But if you have to stop anywhere near Big Sur’s southern end, Ragged Point is a perfect destination.
 It gives you a taste of Big Sur, with spectacular views looking north up the coast from atop the 350-foot cliffs.
 You can hike down the steep 0.6-mile Ragged Point Cliffside Trail to reach a remote cove or stroll through the resort’s lush blufftop gardens.

 With everything from seasonal California cuisine (and spectacular sunsets) at Ragged Point Restaurant to burgers and hot dogs at the sandwich stand, you won’t go hungry, either.
 And for the full Ragged Point experience, stay overnight in an oceanview room, complete with balcony and gas fireplace.

 If you want to see as much Big Sur as possible, this Highway One Classic road trip will take you as far north and as far south as you can travel, with worthy detour stops along the way.

 For more detailed information on travel conditions in the southern part of Big Sur, check updates provided by Visit SLO CAL, the San Luis Obispo County Visitors Bureau.